First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: Equivalence of the subordination formula with our formula of the FPT distribution

 The Laplace transform of the probability distribution of $ \int_{0}^{t} D(t') dt' $ was originally given in the form of the ensemble average with respect to $ \int_{0}^{t} D(t') dt' $~\cite{Grebenkov21}

-By giving the Laplace transform of the probability distribution of $ \int_{0}^{t} D(t') dt' $ in the form using $ P(d\omega ) $, we can show the equivalence of our formula to the subordination form of the first passage time distribution.
+By giving the Laplace transform of the probability distribution of $ \int_{0}^{t} D(t') dt' $ in the form using $ P(d\omega ) $, we can show the equivalence of our formula to the subordination form of the FPT distribution.
 The Laplace transform of the probability distribution of $ \int_{0}^{t} D(t') dt' $ in the form using $ P(d\omega ) $ is given by

 From this equation, we have

 Substituting this equation into Eq.~(\ref{eq:soltr}) and performing the inverse Laplace transform lead to

 By substituting Eqs.~(\ref{eq:sosls}) and (\ref{eq:soq}) into Eq.~(\ref{eq:soff}), we have